RahulMR42/OCI-BuildRunner-With-Terraform-with-S3State/README.md

 - Fill the correct OCID values of secrets in toe build_spec.yaml.
 - Update variables.tf according to the OCI region selected.
 - Create a build pipeline and create a manage build
-- Its a sample execution with a notification topic.
+- Its a sample execution with a test log group.

 🗨️ References